subtirelumihail/graphql-presentation/keynote.md

 </aside>

 <aside class="notes">
-For the purpose of this demo I already installed my dependencies created my the structure of the sever and will only be adding the implemenattion.
-CHeck server branch and npm install, make sure to have ngraphql, prisma globally.
+Also make sure to have ngraphql, prisma globally.
 Now I will go through all the steps.

-For the database we have created a folder prisma where we have initiated prisma using the prisma init command that will create a prisma.yml and a datamodel.graphql file where the main types will be held and a docker-compose.yml file if we have choosen this in the setup.
+For the database we have created a folder prisma where we have initiated prisma using the prisma init command.
+Prisma will create for us a prisma.yml and a datamodel.graphql file where the main types will be held and a docker-compose.yml file if we have choosen this in the setup.

 For the next we will define our types in the prisma / datamodel, in our case will be the Message like this; The message will have an ID which is unique and author field, string and content also string.